Home of English Grammar

 2. This is a minor surgical procedure that can be carried out under local anesthetic.

-3. The audience began to applaud the performance of the band.
+3. The audience began to applaud the band’s performance.

-5. The government has taken several initiatives to uplift the marginal sections of the society.
+5. The government has taken several initiatives to support marginalized sections of society.

-6. It was agonizing for the woman to watch the sufferings of her child.
+6. It was agonizing for the woman to watch her child suffer.

 7. The goons tried to threaten the shopkeepers.